Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/S3 Versioning and Replication.md

 ## Task 3: Configure Cross-Region Replication

 ## Step 1: Navigate to the "Management" tab in S3 bucket properties
-- Log in to the AWS Management Console and navigate to the S3 service.
 - Find and click on the name of the S3 bucket you want to configure cross-region replication for.
 - Inside the bucket, locate and click on the "Management" tab.
 This tab contains various management settings for the bucket.